Evidence that maternal deaths have increased since abortion legalized in Ethiopia: Oxford doctor - LifeSite

 "I have interviewed twelve seminarians and priests who attest to propositions, harassment, or sex with McCarrick," the psychotherapist told McElroy in the 2016 letter, adding: "None so far has found the ability to speak openly at the risk of reputation and retaliation."

-McElroy, who claims there was no corroborating evidence, could have brought the allegations to Pope Benedict XVI, or even to the Papal Nuncio, but instead ended the correspondence with Sipe, himself a clerical sex-abuse victim.
+McElroy, who claims there was no corroborating evidence, could have brought the allegations to the pope, or even to the Papal Nuncio, but instead ended the correspondence with Sipe, himself a clerical sex-abuse victim.

 It would take another year for the truth about McCarrick to slowly emerge in public.